-Do you want to add a glossary or dictionary section in your WordPress site?
+Do you want to add a glossary or dictionary section to your WordPress site?

-If a customer is unsure about a specialist term or abbreviation, a glossary can give them the information they need.
-In this way, you can help them better understand industry topics and present yourself as an expert in your field.
+If a customer is unsure about a specialist term or abbreviation, then a glossary can give them the necessary information.
+In this way, you can help visitors better understand industry topics and present yourself as an expert in your field.

 In this article, we will show you how to add a glossary or dictionary to your WordPress site.

 This can help potential customers understand your blog posts, guides, tutorials, and other resources.
-This can keep them on your site for longer, which can increase pageviews and reduce bounce rate in WordPress.
+This often keeps them on your site for longer, which can increase pageviews and reduce the bounce rate in WordPress.

 By presenting yourself as an accessible and helpful industry expert, you can also encourage visitors to keep coming back.
-If you sell online products or services using a plugin such as WooCommerce, then this trust and respect can even help you get more sales.
+If you sell online products or services, then this trust and respect can even help you get more sales.

-With that said, let’s take a look on how to easily add a glossary or dictionary section on your WordPress site.
+With that said, let’s take a look at how to easily add a glossary or dictionary section to your WordPress site.

 Video Tutorial